 Ibrutinib for Cancer

 Cancer comes in a variety of different forms, and no treatment can be used for them all.
-While advances are always being made, a recent discovery may help those who suffer from chronic lymphocytic leukemia (CLL).
+While advances and Cancer supported treatments are always being made, a recent discovery may help those who suffer from chronic lymphocytic leukemia (CLL).
 A new drug, known as ibrutinib, has had great results in many different clinical trials.
 This drug targets the malignant cells, but it doesn’t have a negative impact on the individual’s immune system.
 This means that the body is allowed to fight the illness without being compromised.
 It has been sent to the Food and Drug Administration, and it is expected to get a clean seal of approval sometime soon.